Sunday, December 15, 2013

 I believe it is worth mentioning that during this time, there are several spider-related puns intended as insults for the protagonists, such as, "Are you two still hanging around?" and my favorite, "What are you kids doing there — surfing the web?"
 I'll take that as my cue.
 So Freddy and Lumpy are tangled up in the repercussions of being assholes, and are escorted to the Spider King.
 He is, because M.D.
-Spencer knows nothing of spiders, a giant tarantula.
+Spenser knows nothing of spiders, a giant tarantula.
 After Lumpy tries to sell out Freddy and Freddy makes a heartfelt speech apologizing for the murder of countless spiders, they are sentenced to death because they're both very dense.
 I mean, every Shivers character is vacuous, but these guys might just top everybody.
 The wolf spider executioners storm in, and because M.D.
-Spencer doesn't know what wolf spiders look like because his only research consisted of looking up big words in the thesaurus, the audience is left description-less.
+Spenser doesn't know what wolf spiders look like because his only research consisted of looking up big words in the thesaurus, the audience is left description-less.

 Suddenly, Freddy thinks of an idea.
 Instead of facing judgement for being caught up in a web of their own lies, they just run out the door, counting on the big spiders being as afraid of humans as the little spiders.
 I'm not joking.
 It makes your skin crawl with idiocy.
 This whole book.
 I don't know what Paradise Press was thinking when they allowed this, maybe, "Well, since this whole book is improbable and vapid, including the obstacles, maybe the solution should be, too."
 After that, the tag team runs off, and Freddy has to leave an injured Lumpy in a hiding hole.
 I don't understand why, because if there's a worse human being than Freddy in the Shivers universe, it's Lumpy.
 Regardless, Freddy tries to pull Lumpy up the tunnel with a rope, but can't carry his weight.